TheF1rstPancake/Kvasir/docs/backend.rst

 Serving Over HTTPS
 ~~~~~~~~~~~~~~~~~~~~~~
 In order to securely pass data around this system, we require that the server use HTTPS.
 You can do it with any existing SSL certificates that you have or you can generate a self signed certificate.

 .. note::
     If you use a self signed certificate, your users will get a warning from the browser saying that the site is not trusted.
 They can ignore the error and enter.
+    But we **highly** recommend you use a certificate signed by a certificate authority.

-The config file allows you to specify where the certificate and key are stored.
+The enviroment variables allow you to specify where the certificate and key are stored.
 The path should be **relative to the server.js file**.

 If you need help creating a self-signed SSL certificate, you can follow this tutorial:
     https://devcenter.heroku.com/articles/ssl-certificate-self

+Load Balancers and Third Party Hosting
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+Some load balancers (such as nginx) and third party hosting services (such as Google App Engine) can implement the HTTPS connection for you and sometimes have difficulty communicating with their underlying processes if they require HTTPS.
+For example, when we tried to do a test deployment to the Google App Engine, it was having trouble communicating with the underlying NodeJs server.
+We were able to trace the issue back to the fact that the GAE was not expecting the underlying processes to be running on HTTPS so it was unable to communicate with it and there are no apparent configuration options to allow us to force it to expect that.

+But the GAE (and even Heroku) implement HTTPS by default.
+All communication with the client is done over HTTPS, but communication to it's underlying processes (since they often fire off multiple instances of your application) is done via HTTP.
+It is important to make sure that the connection to the end user is done over HTTPS to make sure the information you are sending to them cannot be intercepted and used by another party.

+The `KVASIR_HTTP_OVERRIDE` environment variable is used to tell Kvasir to run using HTTP instead of HTTPS.
+This is meant to be used in conjuction with a load balancer or thrid party hosting site that can make sure the connection to the end user is done over HTTPS.

+If you are not using a load balancer or third party hosting site, then make sure you are providing `KVASIR_SSL_PRIVATE_KEY` and `KVASIR_SSL_CERTIFICATE` so that Kvasir can enable HTTPS.

 Templating Engine
 ~~~~~~~~~~~~~~~~~~~~